-Focus on at risk students, LI, EL and Special Education
+Focus on at risk students, LI, EL and Special Education and our ATSI subgroup - African American students.

 PLC focus department on writing standards: ELA focus on increasing proficient writing and reading levels by 5% as measured by SBAC assessment.
-For those students that are more than three grade levels below add a double block for focus on writing.
+For those students that are more than three grade levels below, add a double block for focus on writing.
 (LCAP 3, 3.1B, 4.1).